Includes: Roundtrip Airfare, Hotel, Tours, Transfers and More!

 Enjoy breakfast at the hotel before meeting your guide in the lobby to begin an exciting day in Kuranda.
 Transfer by coach to Freshwater Station where you will board the Kuranda Scenic Railway.

 Once aboard, experience the old-world charm of traveling in Victorian-inspired carriages with club class lounge seating, gently meandering past breathtaking scenery.
 A spectacular journey comprising unsurpassed views of dense rainforest, steep ravines and picturesque waterfalls awaits within the world heritage listed Barron Gorge National Park.
 Once in Kuranda, you will have the chance to explore the area.
 Kuranda is the aboriginal word for ‘village in the rainforest,’ and over the years it has taken on a distinctive character as a popular visitor destination in its own right.
-Afterwards, a special Enrichment surprise looms as no trip to Australia is complete without seeing a Koala.
+Afterwards, a special Enrichment Journeys surprise looms, as no trip to Australia is complete without seeing a Koala.
 Take a guided tour of Koala Gardens before sitting down to a group lunch.
 Our visit to the rainforest continues on the Skyrail Rainforest Cableway, a unique rainforest experience taking you on an unforgettable journey over Australia’s World Heritage listed Tropical Rainforest and deep into the forest.
 Spanning 4.6 miles, Skyrail has comfortable six person gondola cabins which glide just yards above the canopy, providing uninterrupted views of the rainforest, Cairns’ tropical region, the Coral Sea and the lush Cairns Highlands.
 Your adventure includes time at two mid-stations where you can learn more about this fascinating environment from the forest floor.
 (B, L)

 Day 3 – Cairns